opensearch-project/documentation-website/_troubleshoot/saml.md

 ## Check the SAML assertion consumer service URL

-After a successful login, your IdP sends a SAML response using HTTP POST to OpenSearch Dashboards's "assertion consumer service URL" (ACS).
+After a successful login, your IdP sends a SAML response using HTTP POST to the OpenSearch Dashboards "assertion consumer service URL" (ACS).

 The endpoint the OpenSearch Dashboards Security plugin provides is: